nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 :bulb:
 **Tip**:
-A person can have any number of tags and insurance policies (including 0).
+A client can have any number of tags and insurance policies (including 0).
 </div>

 * It is optional to include the `POLICY_URL` for the specified `POLICY_ID`.
 * To include the URL, remember to use `>` to indicate that a particular insurance policy is linked to a URL, as shown in the second example below.
 * Meetings of a client cannot be added with this command.
+* Adding duplicate clients (having the same information for all attributes) is not allowed.

 **Examples**:
 * Example of a client with insurance policy but no URL associated with insurance policy